AbTrax/awesome-carbon/README.md

 # Contributing

 Your contributions are always welcome!
-Please take a look at the contribution guidelines first I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them] by adding :+1: to them.
+Please take a look at the contribution guidelines first I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/AbTrax/awesome-carbon/pulls) by adding :+1: to them.
 Pull requests will be merged when their votes reach **10**.
 ---

 If you have any question about this opinionated list, do not hesitate to contact me by opening an issue on GitHub.
-# awesome-carbon